Do your actions align with the person that you want to be?

 What Is Ego Dystonic?

 Conversely, “ego dystonic” refers to behaviors, values, and ideas that aren’t aligned with the ideal self.
 If you believe that you are a hard-working person, spending an entire week sitting around watching TV is an ego dystonic behavior.
 If you believe that you are an honest person, lying is ego dystonic.

 This classification is important for therapists to understand for two reasons.
 The first is that ego dystonic behaviors, thoughts, or values can be extremely distressing to a person.
 If you believe that you are a hard-working person, but reflect on a week of sitting on the couch doing nothing, you probably aren’t going to feel so good.
 But there is another reason why this distinction is important.
-Just because a behavior is “ego syntonic” does not mean that it is an ethical, healthy, or positive behavior.
 As you will learn, “ego dystonic” behaviors and values can be completely healthy, but due to mental conditions, stress, or society at large, these healthy behaviors become distressing to patients.
 When a therapist taps into whether a patient sees their behavior as in line, or opposing to, the ideal self, they can better understand how to treat the patient or approach their distress.

 The discussion of ego syntonic vs ego dystonic behaviors arises frequently when discussing eating disorders.
 For many people experiencing an eating disorder, their harmful behaviors do not appear harmful.
 Calorie counting, binging, and other behaviors appear to be in line with the person’s ideal self.
 Eating disorders are commonly viewed as “ego syntonic disorders” because a person may not believe that they are doing anything wrong.